Cyberterrorism: Concerns

 Dependence on the Internet is rapidly increasing on a worldwide scale, creating a platform for international cyber-terror plots to be formulated and executed as a direct threat to national security.
 For terrorists, cyber-based attacks have distinct advantages over physical attacks.
 They can be conducted remotely, anonymously, and relatively cheaply, and they do not require significant investment in weapons, explosives or personnel.
 The effects can be widespread and profound.
 Incidents of cyberterrorism are likely to increase.
 They can be expected to take place through denial-of-service attacks, malware, and other methods that are difficult to envision today.
 One example involves the deaths involving the Islamic State and the online social networks Twitter, Google, and Facebook – leading to legal action being taken against them, that ultimately resulted in them being sued.

 In an article about cyber attacks by Iran and North Korea, The New York Times observes: The appeal of digital weapons is similar to that of nuclear capability: it is a way for an outgunned, outfinanced nation to even the playing field.
 "These countries are pursuing cyberweapons the same way they are pursuing nuclear weapons," said James A. Lewis, a computer security expert at the Center for Strategic and International Studies in Washington.
-"It's primitive; it's not top of the line, but it's good enough and they are committed to getting it."
+"It's primitive; it's not top of the line, but it's good enough and they are committed to getting it."In addition, Cyberterrorism has also been documented to arouse negative emotions.
+Recent studies have suggested that Cyberterrorism produces heightened levels of anger and stress, which do not differ drastically from the effects of conventional terrorism.
+Researchers also noted that Cyberterrorism produced higher levels of stress than anger, and the responses are not dependent on the lethality of the attack.